What Is a Yearly Plan?

 4. Create a Weekly Plan

-Breaking your yearly plan into a weekly plan can be too much elaborate, right?
+Breaking your yearly plan into a weekly plan can be too elaborate, right?
 But to tell you honestly, it's better that way.
-Creating a weekly plan is more specific than your monthly and yearly plan.
-This way, you are able to track how you were able to achieve your goals in just a span of 7 days.
+Creating a weekly sheet is more specific than your monthly and yearly plans.
+This way, you are able to track how you were able to achieve your goals in just a span of seven days.
 Also, you will be able to determine the changes you might have to do.